Meeting of Nonprofit Board of Directors

 Board members can request information and reports from staff (such as another copy of the budget or last month’s client statistics report).

-As the Executive Director you want the Board to be fully informed when they make decisions, and this can often only occur when they hear from the staff who has direct knowledge of the issue at hand.
+As the Executive Director you want the Board to be fully informed when they make decisions.
+This can often only occur when they hear from the staff who has direct knowledge of the issue.

 As with so many other relational aspects of nonprofit leadership, it takes thoughtful consideration of how you want your staff to interact with the Board and vice versa.
 When done well, the staff /board relationship is respectful and productive.